Written By: DiveThru Team

 The person, or people, you love can ask for your help.
 BUT, you’re not obligated to help or agree to their request if it goes against your own needs, boundaries and morals.
 And they shouldn’t expect you to compromise yourself to help them.
 Unconditional love can still be considered unconditional love when boundaries are included.
 In fact, we HIGHLY recommend it!

 It’s only natural for relationships to hit rough patches.
 No one is perfect and no one has a perfect relationship.
-You might be close, but we’re allll bound to have a disagreement every once and a while.
+You might be close, but we’re allll bound to have a disagreement every once in a while.
 Forgiveness, kindness, listening skills and calm communication are major players when it comes to working through rough spots.
 The key is that everyone in the relationship has to enact these techniques because, otherwise, it’s unfair and unkind to the other(s).

 With unconditional love, there is no fear or sense of uncertainty.
 It’s secure, kind and loving.
 You don’t feel like you have to walk around on eggshells to placate the other person.
 It’s safe and warm, and it’s an emotional space without judgement that you share with this person.